pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 ### Handle Incorrect Classes
 We can apply the same process used for Height to the Class field.
+Since there's only one player with an incorrect class, this is a quick update.

 ```python